kavia-common/academic-and-corporate-learning-platform-253137-253146/lms_frontend/README.md

 Row Level Security (RLS) notes:
 - Enable RLS on all tables and add policies that align with roles:
   - Students: read courses, see and create their own submissions/attempts.
-  - Instructors: manage content for courses they own (courses, assignments, quizzes, questions) and view submissions for their courses.
-  - Admins: broad read/write for administration.
+  - Admins: broad read/write for administration and content management.
 - Ensure user metadata contains user_metadata.role so the frontend can route and gate features correctly.

 Authentication: